JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

 ![png](/images/output_5_0.png)

 Let's define our model.
-We will assume that this data is normally distributed, i.e. the likelihood of the model is normal.
-For simplicity we will assume we know that sigma = 1 and we want to infer the posterior for mean mu.
+We will assume that this data is normally distributed.
+For simplicity we will assume we know that sigma = 1.
 For mu let's assume a normal distribution as a prior.
 In this case we can compute the posterior analytically.

 ```python